med0x2e/Scrncat/README.md

 ## TODO:
 This was an experimental attempt to automate few boring tasks when doing reporting, feel free to contribute/improve
-* Yaml files for other C2 frameworks & adding commands for other c2 frameworks
+* Support for other other C2 frameworks (yaml files for other c2 frameworks commands)
 * Adding PDF/Word support (reports)
 * Tweaking pytesseract arguments and PIL image resize to improve accuracy (dynamic resizing based on image width/height ..etc.)

 ## Current Known Issues
-* sequence of commands; for example Lateral Movement "make_token" and "ls" commands sequence are considered as local system recon, should be LT instead.
+* So far tested only for screenshots taken for the "cobaltstrike" CLI with almost 80% success rate, Pytesseract text recongnition is not always 100% accurate for screenshots with higher dimensions (ex: 'l' recognized as '1' and vice-versa), may be cv2 'threshold' would help (need some tweaking and testing).
-* few persistence and local system recon commands are grouped as Misc.
+* Sequence of commands; for example Lateral Movement "make_token" and "ls" commands sequence are considered as local system recon, should be LT instead.
-* Accuracy to be improved
+* Few persistence and local system recon commands are grouped as Misc.